 York University Station

 Located at the centre of York University’s Keele Campus, the YU Station provides transportation to and from the campus for 40,000 daily commuters.
 This means the station displaces up to 1,600 busses serving the central campus each day — significantly reducing CO2 emissions, travel times, and traffic congestion.

-In collaboration with Perkins + Will as well as Adamson Associates Architects, the swooping roof of the entrance building provides a focal point and bounds the east end of the Harry W. Arthurs Common.
+In collaboration with Foster + Partners as well as Adamson Associates Architects, the swooping roof of the entrance building provides a focal point and bounds the east end of the Harry W. Arthurs Common.
 A terraced landscaped light scoop provides external views and draws daylighting into to the below-ground concourse.
 Integrated into the architecture is a dynamic LCD artwork by Jason Bruges Studio, which is activated by trains passing through the station.